CommWebTeam/gen_dw_format/README.md

 Note that the list numberings will still be included as optional parts of the tag/line search regex used in step 2.

-This option is ignored if the option to check list numberings isn't also selected.
+This option is ignored if the option to use list numberings isn't also selected.